lammertb/libhttp/docs/Embedding.md

 JavaScript Support
 ------

-CivetWeb can be built with server side JavaScript support by including the Duktape library.
+LibHTTP can be built with server side JavaScript support by including the Duktape library.

-CivetWeb internals
+LibHTTP internals
 ------

-CivetWeb is multithreaded web server. `mg_start()` function allocates web server context (`struct mg_context`), which holds all information about web server instance:
+LibHTTP is multithreaded web server. `mg_start()` function allocates web server context (`struct mg_context`), which holds all information about web server instance:

 - configuration options.
-Note that CivetWeb makes internal copies of passed options.
+Note that LibHTTP makes internal copies of passed options.
 - SSL context, if any
 - user-defined callbacks